1) The key

 proselytize the benefits of freedom when our courts are congested,

-a strong priority in many people's lives.
+our prisons filled beyond capacity, and chemical escape remains strong in many people's lives.
 We cannot speak of family

 values with so many of our families in crisis.
 We cannot proclaim